How to Reduce Fouling in Heat Exchangers

 • Metal detectors: When the contaminants in your feedwater include metal salts like iron or mercury, you may be able to use metal detectors to locate them.
 Metal detectors on a feed stream can detect individual metals even at minimal concentrations.

-• Mathematical modeling: If your facility is technologically and mathematically savvy, you may be able to use advanced techniques to detect fouling.
+• Mathematical modeling: If your facility is technologically and numerically savvy, you may be able to use advanced mathematical modeling for precise fouling detection.
 Detection methods such as calculating heat transfer data and mapping its slope or using a cumulative sum control chart may be effective.

 Research on fouling often involves experimental studies or simulators.
 More direct research on fouling samples and different types of heat exchangers is likely necessary.